-The school will prohibit all forms of sexual abuse and discrimination, including sexual harassment, gender-based bullying and sexual violence.
 The school will respond promptly and appropriately to any sexual harassment complaints in line with the Child Protection and Safeguarding Policy; appropriate steps will be taken to stop the harassment and prevent any reoccurrence.
-Discipline for incidents of sexual harassment will be determined based on the nature of the case, the ages of those involved and any previous related incidents.
+Disciplinary sanctions for incidents of sexual harassment will be determined based on the nature of the case, the ages of those involved and any previous related incidents.